svmountedarchery/svmountedarchery.github.io/faq.md

     </p>

     <p>
       <em>If you’re an equestrian who’s never shot an arrow ...</em> come to one of our ground archery practices!
 We have a limited number of loaner bows and arrows for newbies -- contact us if you’re planning on attending so we know to bring them.
-Or, if the timing never quit works out, most of the ranges have their own instruction programs.
+Or, if the timing never quite works out, most of the ranges have their own instruction programs.
 They’ll teach using modern techniques and equipment, which is a bit different, but it’ll give you a taste.
     </p>

     <p>